redfox58/tonyxu.io/content/posts/2018/Be-prepared-for-your-next-job.md

   - Demonstrate management skill in project, business, product, users, people
   - The more you can manage, the better chance you will land in project manager

-If I'm lucky enough to get over above challenge, I'll probably be looking at director positions or starting my own business.
+If I'm lucky enough to get over above challenges, I'll probably be looking at director positions or starting my own business.
 Who knows?
 So, think about how your career might evolve and prepare for that.